apurvaaddula/BATSYNTHESIS-Automation-tool/README.md

 In this step, the tool checks if the directories and files specified in the .csv file exist.
 If output directory does not exist, tool gives a warning and creates an output directory.
 If any of the other files or directories do not exist, tool throws an error.

 ![image](https://github.com/apurvaaddula/BATSYNTHESIS-Automation-tool/assets/66956207/ae872131-87e8-4973-91dd-f7eddeea381c)

-If everything all the files are found, the output is as below.
+If all the files are found, the output is as below.
 ![image](https://github.com/apurvaaddula/BATSYNTHESIS-Automation-tool/assets/66956207/757db436-78d0-4ecd-8f6d-c05315fefe28)